nix-community/nixvim/README.md

 ```

 ## Additional config
-Sometimes NixVim won't be able to provide for all your customization needs.
+Sometimes Nixvim won't be able to provide for all your customization needs.
 In these cases, the `extraConfigVim` and `extraConfigLua` options are
 provided: